The New Mom’s Guide on How to Store Breast Milk

 If you’re looking for eco-friendly ways to store breast milk, the most eco-friendly breast milk storage option, which is also the best non-plastic breast milk storage, would be glass bottles.
 A lot of people will tend to shy away from plastic bottles if wanting bottles that are both eco-friendly and “green”.

 I recently came across these silicone breast milk storage bags which are a great option for people who don’t want to store breast milk in glass bottles and are looking for reusable breast milk storage.
-They are both dishwasher and freezer safe, which makes them an incredibly eco-friendly breast milk storage option.
+They are both dishwasher and freezer-safe, which makes them an incredibly eco-friendly breast milk storage option.

 Glass bottles and reusable silicone breast milk bags are without a doubt the most environmentally friendly breast milk storage option and will meet the needs of anyone who wants plastic-free breast milk storage.